NoviceJcb09/NoviceJcb09/README.md

 # 💫 About Me:

-I'm John Carlo, an aspiring **Full-Stack Developer** and an Information Technology student.
+I'm **John Carlo**, an aspiring **Full-Stack Developer** and an Information Technology student.
 I enjoy building web applications and learning how systems work behind the scenes.

 ## 🚀 Currently Working On